 How long is forever?
 When does it start and when does it end?
 It doesn't.
 This could be a question from a child but forever is a hard concept to grasp.

 Our lives are governed by time, so it's difficult to comprehend eternity.
-Our life begins with conception, then birth and ends with our last breath and burial.
+Our life begins at conception, then birth, and ends with our last breath and burial.